mirceanton/mikrotik-terraform/README.md

 ![Thumbnail](./docs/img/thumbnail.png)

-This repository contains Terraform automation for my entire Mikrotik-powered home network.
+This repository contains [Terraform](https://developer.hashicorp.com/terraform) automation for my entire Mikrotik-powered home network, applied and orchestrated via [Terragrunt](https://terragrunt.gruntwork.io/).

 The purpose of this repository is to provide a structured and repeatable way to manage and automate the setup of my MikroTik devices using Infrastructure as Code (IaC) principles.

 ## Why Terraform for Network Infrastructure?